chef/automate/ec2/README.md

 5. `VERSION` in format 'channel[/build]' (default: 'dev/latest') can be used to specify which versions to use when pulling the Automate components.
 Valid examples: 'dev/20190328132226', 'current', 'acceptance'.
 The latest build will be pulled from channel if the build timestamp is not specified.

-6. `EBS_SNAPSHOT` can be used to specify a volume snapshot to restore for the Elasticsearch data directory.
+6. `EBS_SNAPSHOT` can be used to specify a volume snapshot to restore for the ElasticSearch data directory.
 Beneficial to load large data sets previously generated for performance or data migration testing.
 Here are a few public EBS snapshots that can be used:
  * snap-09008b989ac450bf1 : 75GB volume empty, partitioned and ext4 formatted
  * snap-01c2a3639d3146721 : 75GB volume with comp-2 indices for 50k nodes scanned on 2019.03.29
  * snap-08726019113625ec7 : 75GB volume with comp-2 indices for 50k nodes scanned on 2019.03.29, 2019.04.08, 2019.04.09